folio-org/mod-configuration/README.md

 get all tables

+(GET)
 http://localhost:8085/apis/configurations/tables

-add a module / config pair for circulation / validation rules with 2 rows
+add a module / config pair for the circulation module and the validation rules configuration, along with 2 rows

+(POST)
 http://localhost:8085/apis/configurations/tables
 {
   "module": "CIRCULATION",